ericgio/react-bootstrap-typeahead/docs/Usage.md

 # Basic Usage
-The component behaves similar to other form elements.
+The typeahead behaves similarly to other form elements.
 It requires an array of data options to be filtered and displayed.
 ```jsx
 <Typeahead
   onChange={this._handleChange}